alvinhsia/Codepath-Assignment-2/README.md

 Optional:
 - [x] When the keyboard is visible, if the user pulls down on the scrollview, it will dismiss the keyboard.
 - [x] User can page between the screens with updated dots
+- [x] Display an ActionSheet for sign out

 Notes: